thevindu-w/clip_share_client/README.md

 &emsp; Note: These options require a server version 3.x or later to work.

+#### Other operations

 - **Scan**: To scan the network to find available servers in the network.

   If there is any server in the network, scanning will find that.
 If the scan finds only one server, its address will be placed in the _Server_ address input area.
 If the scan finds many servers, a popup will appear to select any server out of them, and the selected address will be placed in the _Server_ address input area.

+- **History**: To select a previously saved server address.

+  The _History_ option will display the server addresses, which were saved previously, to select one as the server address.
+If there are any saved server addresses available, a popup will appear to select any address out of them, and the selected address will be placed in the _Server_ address input area.

 ### Settings